 Over the decades there were changes in both teams and leagues beginning in 1890.
-Teams such as the Coal Barons, the Keystones, the Chicks, the Indians and the Red Sox played in Reading from 1919 through 1940.
-Leagues included International, New York-Pennsylvania, Inter-State and Eastern.
+The names of the teams included the Coal Heavers, the Pretzels, the Coal Barons, the Marines, the Aces, the Keystones, the Chicks, Brooks the Indians and the Red Sox.
+The various leagues Reading teams played in included the Atlantic, the Tri-state, Middle States League, Union Association, International, New York-Pennsylvania, Inter-State, and Eastern.

 From 1907 until 1941, Reading professional teams played at Lauer’s Park Stadium at 3rd and Elm Streets.
-1919 to 1932 were great years for the International League.
-The Reading Aces, later called the Keystones, were managed by Charles Albert (Chief Bender), a Hall of Famer who invented the slider.
+1919 to 1932 were great years for the International League- but not for the Reading team, which only posted winning records in two seasons during that time, before the team moved to Albany.
+During the 1922 season the Reading Aces, later called the Keystones, were managed by Charles Albert “Chief” Bender, who would later be inducted into the Baseball Hall of Fame, and is credited with inventing the slider.
 In 1929, George Quellich, playing for the Keystones, set a professional baseball record that still stands: 15 hits in 15 consecutive at bats.

 Concession stand items from the 1955 Reading Indians: